Preventing Opioid-Related Overdoses

 What other services are available to people who use drugs?

 The Needle Exchange Program provides confidential services including clean needles and other supplies, immunization, testing, wound care, education, and referrals.

 Opioid-related overdose and death surveillance reports are posted here on a quarterly schedule.
 This information helps to inform program planning and to identify sudden increases in overdoses or deaths.

-All overdose cases reported below involved mixed toxicology (i.e. one or more opioids combined with one or more non-opioid substances, such as alcohol).
+All overdose cases reported below involved mixed toxicology (i.e., one or more opioids combined with one or more non-opioid substances, such as alcohol).

 For overdose cases, fentanyl and fentanyl analogues are not detected by traditional toxicology screens and detection requires further testing.
 Therefore, information on the presence of fentanyl and analogues for overdose cases is incomplete.
-Work is underway to increase testing for fentanyl and analogues in PEI.
+Work is underway to establish testing for fentanyl and analogues in PEI.
 None of the overdose cases reported below were known to be positive for fentanyl or analogues.

 All deaths reported below involved mixed toxicology (i.e. one or more opioids, plus one or more non-opioid substances).